 So, what reliable and mature tools already exist to achieve this with the maximum convenience?
 Here’s some that I have experience of.

 Password Managers hold your database of password for all your systems in an encrypted file.
 Generally a password or passphrase is used to encrypt the file.
 I have used the proprietary 1Password across Apple Mac’s iPhones and Windows for many years.
 An Android client is also available.
 There are many open-source password managers available as well with similar features.

 To encrypt your passwords file (database), choose a long password that can be remembered reliably as you never, ever want to forget it and since you may fall victim to a brute force attack of the file if it is ever stolen, the password needs to be long to help protect against that.
 Password managers generally have facilities to store things other than passwords such as notes, licence details, bank details etc. Even though they provide structure for all types of information I find I can hold everything I want in either plain text or attached files.
 Integration with browsers facilitates capturing passwords and using stored passwords.
-The password manager’s encrypted file can usually be stored on a cloud-shared drive such as dropbox , providing synching across potentially all your devices and systems.
+The password manager’s encrypted file can usually be stored on a cloud-shared drive such as dropbox or iCloud, providing synching across potentially all your devices and systems.

 I can’t claim that using a password manager is altogether as transparent and effortless as using HTTPS.
 It isn’t.
 Initially I found the transformation irksome but now I’m used to one, I would never go back to not using one.
 Any extra time taken to learn to use it I gain back by never losing or forgetting passwords anymore.
 I also get very significant peace-of-mind knowing that being compromised on one system will not affect the others as it is so simple to use long, complex passwords on all systems.
 My password manager has become the one place I store all confidential information across all the systems I use, making it a tool I use every day.
 It’s an investment in time but one I think most folk would feel is worthwhile and probably even end up saving time in the long-run.